bnclabs/gofast/docs/gettingstarted.md

 [Message](https://godoc.org/github.com/prataprc/gofast#Message)
 interface.
-After initializing the transport and once Handshake() is called with remote, the transport object can be concurrently shared by several go-routines, each routine, initiating a new request with remote and exchange one or more messages.
+After initializing the transport and once Handshake() is called with remote, the transport object can be concurrently shared by several go-routines, each routine, can initiate a new request with remote and exchange one or more messages.

 **BinMessage**